 Independence (Ref: Para.
-12-13, 16)
+11-12, 16)

 - A3.
-Relevant ethical requirements relating to assurance engagements11 may require a threats and safeguards approach to independence.
+Relevant ethical requirements related to assurance engagements may require a threats and safeguards approach to independence.
 Compliance with the relevant ethical requirements may potentially be threatened by a broad range of circumstances.
-Many threats fall into the following categories: - (a) Self-interest, for example, undue dependence on total fees from the engaging party or the water report entity. - (b) Self-review, for example, performing another service for the engaging party or the water report entity that directly affects the general purpose water accounting report, such as involvement in the quantification of the water assets and water liabilities of the water report entity. - (c) Advocacy, for example, acting as an advocate on behalf of the engaging party with respect to the interpretation of the applicable criteria. - (d) Familiarity, for example, a member of the engagement team having a long association, or close or immediate family relationship, with an employee of the engaging party who is in a position to exert direct and significant influence over the preparation of the general purpose water accounting report. - (e) Intimidation, for example, being pressured to reduce inappropriately the extent of work performed in order to lower fees, or being threatened with withdrawal of the assurance practitioner's registration by a registering authority that is associated with the engaging party's industry group. - A4.
-Safeguards created by relevant ethical requirements, laws or regulations, or safeguards in the work environment, may eliminate or reduce such threats to an acceptable level.
+Many threats fall into the following categories: - (a) Self-interest, for example, undue dependence on total fees from the engaging party or the water report entity. - (b) Self-review, for example, performing another service for the engaging party or the water report entity that directly affects the general purpose water accounting report. - (c) Advocacy, for example, acting as an advocate on behalf of the engaging party with respect to the interpretation of the applicable criteria. - (d) Familiarity, for example, a member of the engagement team having a long association, or close or immediate family relationship, with an employee of the engaging party who is in a position to exert direct and significant influence over the preparation of the general purpose water accounting report. - (e) Intimidation, for example, being pressured to reduce inappropriately the extent of work performed in order to lower fees, or being threatened with withdrawal of the assurance practitioner's registration by a registering authority that is associated with the engaging party's industry group. - A4.
+Safeguards created by relevant ethical requirements, law or regulation, or safeguards in the work environment, may eliminate or reduce such threats to an acceptable level.